rdhr/CALiPPSO.jl/docs/src/mainfunction.md

    -  If you think that the problem is the related to [numerical issues](@ref Possible-issues), be sure to understand [how the precision of `produce_jammed_configuration` is determined](@ref Setting-the-required-precision).
    -  Note also that a *real* overlap can also occur (*i.e*. once in which a pair of particles is overlapping by an amount much larger than the accuracy with which a solver fulfills the constraints).
 If this happens, try some of the solutions [mentioned here](@ref REAL-overlaps)

 7. Check if convergence criteria are fulfilled.
-If this is the case, the ILP loop terminates.
+If this is the case, the main loop terminates.
 Otherwise, go back to step 1.

 Note that steps 5 and 6, by default, are only performed during the first few iterations (10) and at given intervals (also 10).
-To change how often the ILP info is printed out (respectively how often overlaps checks are performed) set the keyword argument `monitor_step` (respectively `interval_overlaps_check`) to the desired value.
+To change how often information about the main loop progress is printed out (respectively how often overlaps checks are performed) set the keyword argument `monitor_step` (respectively `interval_overlaps_check`) to the desired value.
 Instead, to select in how many initial iterations to include these steps, use `initial_monitor` (for printing info) and `initial_overlaps_check` for overlaps checks.
 More details can be found [here](@ref kwargs-control) and in the docstring of [`produce_jammed_configuration`](@ref).

 ---